 What artistic techniques did Bouguereau employ in this painting?

-What themes are explored in "Calinerie"?
+What themes are explored in "Calinerie (A Little Coaxing)"?

-What symbolism can be found in the painting?
+What symbolism can be found in the figures and their poses?

 What role did Bouguereau play in the art community of his time?